 Course participation constitutes a weekly assignment.
 Participation grades will be assigned for each week's class and will be based on the quality of the contribution made to the seminar discussion in accordance with the guidelines below.
 More specifically, the grades assigned will reflect whether a student's contribution to class discussions demonstrates a familiarity with, and understanding of, the week's readings.
 Students who attend seminar, but do not contribute orally to the seminar discussion, will be assigned a grade of zero for the week.
-Students who do not attend at least 8 seminars between weeks 2 and 12 will not pass the course or receive a course credit.
-Students who find participating in class discussions challenging are encouraged to come to class with prepared discussion questions to pose to the class.
+Students who miss more than two seminars between weeks 2 and 14 will not pass the course or receive a course credit.
+Students who find participating in class discussions challenging are encouraged attend seminar with prepared discussion questions to pose to the class.